John-Kingham/science-quiz/README.md

 #### Colour palette

-The site's colour palette is based on a visually striking background image that looks like a ball or energy or a neuron firing.
+The colour palette is based on colours extracted from the game's visually striking background image, which looks like a ball or energy or a neuron firing.

 - #af538c (a shade of pink) is the primary colour
 - #3a5172 (a shade of slate grey) is the secondary colour